pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

     `$ sudo apt-get install docker-ce docker-ce-cli containerd.io`

+3. To create a `docker` group of users, enter:

+    `$ sudo groupadd docker`

+4. To add your user name to the docker group, enter:

+    `$ sudo usermod -aG docker $USER`

+5. Log out and log back in so that your group membership is re-evaluated.

-3. Verify that Docker Engine - Community is installed correctly by running the hello-world image.
+6. To verify that the dpocker command runs without the `sudo` preface and that Docker CE is installed correctly by running the hello-world image, enter:

-    `$ sudo docker run hello-world`
+    `$ docker run hello-world`

-    These instructions are sourced from the article <https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/>.
+    These installation instructions are sourced from the Docker documentation,  [Install Docker Engine on Ubuntu](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/).
 For additional information and links to other Linux distributions, see the instructions provided by other supported Linux distributions.

 Creating SSL certificates for HTTPS load balancer on a Kubernetes ingress
 -----------------------------------